How do car insurance deductibles work?

 Lower deductible = Higher car insurance rate and lower out of pocket costs

-How likely are you to have an accident or claim?
+How likely are you to file a claim?

-Betting against having an accident is always a gamble.
-Our data shows that 17% of our customers with comprehensive/collision have a claim in a given year that would require them to pay some or all of their deductible.
-FYI: Comprehensive and collision are the most common coverages that include deductibles.
-If you've had accidents in the past and you typically drive a lot on busier roads, you may be even more likely to have an accident.
+You might select a high deductible because you're betting against having an accident.
+Our data shows that 16% of our customers with comprehensive/collision coverage have a claim in a given year that would require them to pay their deductible.* If you've had accidents in the past and you drive a lot on busier roads, you may be even more likely to file a claim.